wren-lang/wren/doc/site/maps.markdown

 name, or a parenthesized expression.
 Values can be any expression.
 Here, we're using string literals for both keys and values.

 *Semantically*, values can be any object, and multiple keys may map to the same value.
 Keys have a few limitations.
-They must be one of the immutable built-in [value types](values.html) in Wren.
+They must be one of the immutable built-in [value types][] in Wren.
 That means a number, string, range, bool, or `null`.
-You can also use a [class object](classes.html) as a key.
+You can also use a [class object][] as a key.

+[value types]: values.html
+[class object]: classes.html

-In addition, even though they aren't strictly immutable, [fibers](fibers.html) can be used as map keys.
+In addition, even though they aren't strictly immutable, [fibers][] can be used as map keys.
 This is handy for storing data that's roughly "thread-local" by using the current fiber as a map key.

+[fibers]: concurrency.html

 The reason for this limitation&mdash;and the reason maps are called "*hash* tables" in other languages&mdash;is that each key is used to generate a numeric